 Warning 52 [fragile-literal-pattern]: Code should not depend on the actual values of this constructor's arguments.
-They are only for information and may change in future versions. (see manual section 13.5.3)
+They are only for information '''

 In particular, all built-in exceptions with a string argument have this attribute set: Invalid_argument, Failure, Sys_error will all raise this warning if you match for a specific string argument.